sandeshnaik777/water_quality_project/README.md

 - **Classifies water images**: Upload a photo of water, and the model predicts if it's clean or dirty.
 - **Built with TensorFlow**: Uses deep learning to analyze images like a pro.
 - **Easy to use**: Simple scripts for training your own model or testing with existing ones.
+- **Web App**: Now with a fancy web interface using Flask and Bootstrap!

 ## 🚀 Features
 - 🧠 CNN model with data augmentation for better accuracy
 - 📊 Binary classification: Clean vs. Dirty water
 - 🖼️ Works with JPG images
 - 🖥️ User-friendly scripts for training and testing
+- 🌐 Web app for easy image upload and prediction
 - 📁 Organized dataset structure

 ## 📋 Requirements